SalehTavakoli/loser-game/README.md

 ## Words
 Game uses a random word from "words.txt" file.
 I put a predefined "words.txt" file with the repository but you can change it the way you want.
+Don't forget that there should be a blank line at the end of the file.

 ![User can define custom words](https://github.com/SalehTavakoli/loser-game/blob/main/screenshots/2.png)